Reformed Church of New Paltz Records

 Despite the Coetus/Conferentie dispute, during the 1770s the growing first Reformed Church congregation built a larger stone church farther north on Huguenot Street.
 Located in the area adjacent to the current church, the 1770s church location is marked with a brick outline in the grass in front of the church parking lot.

 Rev. Stephen Goetschius (son of Rev. Joh.
 Henricus Goetschius), married Elizabeth DuBois, a descendant of Louis DuBois, and succeeded his uncle Mauritius as pastor from 1775 to 1796.
 The first resident pastor, he built a stone house in 1790 at 164 Huguenot Street, and the 1790 census states that he enslaved four people in his household.
-The year 1799 marked the beginning of the abolition of slavery in New York, and church records show the first enslaved people (Henry, Isaac, and Samuel) baptized in 1803.
 Rev. John Meier (Meyer) followed Rev. Goetschius as pastor from 1799-1803.

 Rev. Peter Froelich pastored the church from 1807 to 1816, followed by Rev. William Bogardus from 1817 to 1831, and Rev. Douw Van Olinda from 1832 to 1844.
-The current church building was constructed in 1839, an example of Greek Revival architecture with a four-column portico and two-stage clock and bell tower.
+The current church building was constructed in 1839, with the building project overseen by Rev. Van Olinda.
+The building is an example of Greek Revival architecture with a four-column portico and two-stage clock and bell tower.
 The 1770s church was dismantled and its stone used in the foundation of the new church.
-In addition to overseeing the 1839 building project, in 1833 Rev. Van Olinda was closely involved in organizing and building the New Paltz Academy, forerunner of the State Normal School and today’s State University of New York at New Paltz.
+Both Rev. Bogardus and Rev. Van Olinda supported efforts to improve education in New Paltz.
+Rev. Bogardus contributed funds to organize the Classical School in New Paltz in 1828, and in 1833 Rev. Van Olinda was closely involved in organizing and building its successor, the New Paltz Academy, forerunner of the State Normal School and today’s State University of New York at New Paltz.

 Pastor John Van der Voort served the church from 1845 to 1848, followed by Rev. Charles Stitt from 1848-1865.
 Rev. Stitt shepherded the church through the Civil War years, during which several church members who served in the 156th Regiment were lost.
 Transepts and a shallow chancel with a central pulpit were added to the church in 1872 during the pastorate of Rev. Dr. Philip Peltz (1865-1881).
 From 1882 to 1886 Rev. Ame Vennema, later President of Hope College in Michigan, pastored the church, followed by Pastor Abel Huiginga (1886-1894) and Pastor John Fagg (1894-1895).